raccoon-mh/mc-iam-manager-tokenValidator-middleware-PoC/README.md

 ### JWT Validation

-The JWT token is validated using the `iamtokenvalidatorpoc` library.
+The JWT token is validated using the `iamtokenvalidator` library.
 The token should be included in the `Authorization` header as a Bearer token.

 ## Example